LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 1. `GetUserSelection()` - A utility method that displays a menu of choices and returns the user's selection.
 1. `PrintJobs()` - This is meant to print a list of jobs to the console in a nicely formatted manner, but hasn't been implemented yet.
-This will be part of your job.

-Let's look at each of these.
+Let's take a closer look at the first two methods, `RunProgram()` and `GetUserSelection()`.

 ### The `RunProgram()` Method